 A trademark is specifically a creation to identify a business product.
 A trademark can be any word, name, symbol, or device, or any combination which is used or intended to be used to identify and distinguish the goods of one company from those of others.
 In short, a trademark is a brand name.
 For example, a product which cleans windows might have "sparklebrite" and a sparkler as its trademark.

 What is a Service Mark?

-Service marks are sometimes confusing.
+Service marks are sometimes confusing, and many products are bundled with services.
+For example, buying a car might mean you are also buying services, like maintenance or roadside assistance.
 For example, is McDonald's a service or a product?
 McDonald's the company is a service.
 Within that service - providing fast food - the company may have many products that are also trademarked.
 The Big Mac® is a trademarked product.

 Do I Have to Register a Trademark or Service Mark?

 Intellectual property, sometimes abbreviated as "IP," is handled in the same way as other types of property, except that these assets must be registered somehow so it's clear who owns them, and to prevent others from using this property without permission or payment.
 You can use a trademark or service mark without registering it.
 But registering it protects it from issues if someone tries to use your mark or uses a similar mark.

 How Do I Register a Trademark or Service Mark?